 • Student Organizations

-An alternative break is a trip where a group of college students (usually 10-12 per trip) engage in volunteer service, typically for a week.
-Alternative break trips originated with college students in the early 1980s as a counter to "traditional" spring break trips.
+An alternative break is a trip where a group of college students (usually 10 per trip) engage in volunteer service, typically for a week.
 Each trip has a focus on a particular social issue, such as (but not limited to) education, privilege, health education and sustainability.
 Students learn about the social issues and then perform week-long projects with local non-profit organizations.
 Alternative breaks challenge students to critically think and react to problems faced by members of the communities in which they are involved.
-UW Oshkosh is proud to host four Alternative Spring Break trip options; New York City, New Orleans, Honduras, and Guatemala.
-Student can apply to be part of this program!
+UW Oshkosh is proud to host four Alternative Break trip options; Honduras during January break, New York City, St. Louis and Guatemala during spring break.
+Student must apply to be part of this program!

 Find information about the Alternative Spring Break trips here.
 2014-2015 trip information sessions are scheduled for October 7 at 5:00pm and 7:00pm!
 Registration applications will then be due October 17.